JiriHoffmann/react-native-clusterer/README.md

 Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `clusterId`.

 #### `expandCluster(clusterId)`

 Returns a region containing the center of all the points in a cluster and the delta value by which it should be zoomed out to see all the points.
 Usefull for animating a MapView after a cluster press.

 #### `destroy()`

 IMPORTANT: Since JS doesnt have destructors, we have to make sure the cluster stored in c++ memory is also deleted.
-This method is called automatically when the using the `<Clusterer />` compoenent.
+This method is called automatically when the using the `<Clusterer />` component.
 Open to any suggestions for Class implementation.

 ## TO-DOs